client9/client9-website-2017/content/post/serif-system-fonts.md

 What's wrong with Times New Roman?

 * Used everywhere and is often the default unstyled font in web browsers.
-* Typically used at sizes that are too small, causing legibility problems.
+* It's typically used at sizes that are too small, causing legibility problems.
-* A bit thin for screen use, since was designed for liquid ink absorbing into newsprint.
+* It's thin for screen use, since was designed for liquid ink absorbing into newsprint.

 That said at a larger point size it still looks good.